LGBTQ rights in Ecuador: 2018 Inter-American Court of Human Rights advisory opinion

 On 9 January 2018, the Inter-American Court of Human Rights (IACHR) issued an advisory opinion that parties to the American Convention on Human Rights should grant same-sex couples "accession to all existing domestic legal systems of family registration, including marriage, along with all rights that derive from marriage".

 Following the IACHR advisory opinion, which held that same-sex marriage is a human right, two same-sex couples went to the Civil Registry in Cuenca, applying for marriage licenses.
 After both were rejected for not being a different-sex couple, they filed suit in court arguing that the refusal to recognise their marriage was discriminatory, unconstitutional and a violation of the American Convention on Human Rights.
 Relying on the IACHR advisory opinion, two family judges ruled in the couples' favour on 29 June 2018.
 The judges ordered the Civil Registry to immediately begin registering same-sex marriages.
 However, the Civil Registry appealed the decision to the Constitutional Court.
 On 12 June 2019, the court ruled in favor of same-sex marriage, making it legal throughout the country.

 Adoption and parenting

 Article 68 of the Ecuador Constitution states: "La adopción corresponderá sólo a parejas de distinto sexo".
 An unofficial English language translation of this provision states: "Adoption shall only be permitted for different-sex couples."
 The Constitution is silent about adoptions by single individuals.

 Under Ecuadorian statutory law, however, a single person is allowed to adopt a child, although a legally constituted heterosexual couple has priority over the single person.

 In May 2018, the Constitutional Court of Ecuador ordered the Civil Registry to register a seven-year-old girl as the daughter of a lesbian couple.
 The case, filed in September 2012, sought to have the daughter registered with the surnames of both her mothers.
 The Court ruled that failing to register the daughter is a violation of children's rights.
 The vote was 5 to 3, with one abstention.

+On 14 August 2026, new adoption legislation went into effect explicitly prohibiting single and same-sex couples adopting children - by a 118-0 vote within the legislative body.